IUseDebianBtw/rss-dl/README.md

 # rssDownloader

-rss-dl is a simple rss downloader
+rss-dl is a simple docker based rss downloader

 creator: